ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 # Identities and Names {#identity}

-SVCB record names (i.e. QNAMEs) are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
+SVCB record names (i.e. QNAMEs) for DNS services are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
 For example, SVCB records for a DNS service identified as "`dns1.example.com`" would be queried at "`_dns.dns1.example.com`".

 In some use cases, the name used for retrieving these DNS records is different from the server identity used to authenticate the secure transport.
-To distinguish them, we use the following terms:
+To distinguish between these, this document uses the following terms:

  * Binding authority - The service name ({{Section 1.4 of SVCB}}) and optional port number used as input to Port-Prefix Naming.
  * Authentication name - The name used for secure transport authentication.
-It must be a DNS hostname or a literal IP address.
-Unless otherwise specified, it is the service name from the binding authority.
+This MUST be a DNS hostname or a literal IP address.
+Unless otherwise specified, this is the service name from the binding authority.

 ## Special case: non-default ports